-The Sceptre C305B-200UN is an affordable ultrawide gaming monitor yet it features a rapid 200Hz refresh rate!
+The Sceptre C305B-200UN1 is an affordable ultrawide gaming monitor yet it features a fast 200Hz refresh rate!
 Here’s everything you need to know about this display.

 The Sceptre C305B monitor is based on a 29.5″ VA (Vertical Alignment) panel with a static contrast ratio of 3,000:1, a peak brightness of 250-nits, 8-bit color depth support, and ~90% sRGB color gamut.

-In comparison to IPS ultrawides, you don’t get as vibrant or accurate colors, but you do get a higher contrast ratio which makes for deeper blacks and a more vivid relation between the brightest and the darkest shades.
+In comparison to IPS ultrawides, you don’t get as vibrant or accurate colors.
+Still, you do get a higher contrast ratio, which makes for deeper blacks and a more vivid relation between the brightest and the darkest shades.

 The colors look good on the Sceptre C305B-200UN nonetheless, it’s more than bright enough under normal viewing conditions, and it’s a real treat when playing content in a dark room where you can really take advantage of the monitor’s high contrast ratio.

-Note that the monitor is as tall as a regular 23″ 16:9 monitor which may take some time getting used to as the monitor can appear too wide for its height.
+Note that the monitor is as tall as a regular 23″ 16:9 monitor, which may take some time getting used to as the monitor can seem too wide for its height.

 However, there are two things to consider when it comes to comparing the Sceptre C305B-200UN to similar 34″-35″ ultrawides.

 First of all, a 34″ ultrawide with a 2560×1080 resolution has a much lower pixel density, so details and text won’t be as sharp and clear, but rather a bit pixelated.

 Alternatively, you could get a 34″ 3440×1440 ultrawide monitor, but these displays don’t only cost more, they’re also a lot more demanding on your CPU/GPU, especially for higher frame rates.